Alteration of the Generations

 Yet forests don’t get lush

-Till a thousand years
+Till many years

 Of Martian peace have been –